Are Turnkey Solutions Enough for Your Growing Business?

 These solutions are common for most businesses, whether it’s in the office or on the warehouse floor.

-The low-code development market was valued at $5.6 billion in 2018, and is expected to reach $52.3 billion by 2024
+The global low-code platform market revenue is valued at almost 22.5 billion U.S. dollars in 2022 and is forecast to reach approximately 32 billion U.S. dollars in 2024.

 Low-code allows businesses to make apps and tools for virtually any process imaginable, while development time and costs are significantly reduced.

 In the context of turnkey solutions, low-code is a very useful tool because it allows small and midsize businesses the flexibility to design their own apps and integrate them with a lot more ease than traditional means for software development.

 Turnkey solutions have advantages and disadvantages for growing businesses.